31st August 2023

 - Montague Park - The developer led section of South Wokingham Distributor Road (SWDR), called William Heelas Way in Montague Park, was completed in Summer 2015 by David Wilson Homes as part of Montage Park housing development

-- Eastern Gateway - This section of the SWDR which will join William Heelas Way with Waterloo Road
+- Eastern Gateway - This section of the SWDR will also be called William Heelas Way and joins the previously completed section of William Heelas Way through the Montague Park development with Waterloo Road.

-- Central section (Spine Road) and Western Gateway - From the Eastern Gateway section the SWDR will run west across Easthampstead Road to Finchampstead Road - connecting at the existing Tesco roundabout.
-It is also proposed to improve the junction of Molly Millars Lane and Finchampstead Road.
+- Central section and Western Gateway - From the Eastern Gateway section the SWDR will run west across Easthampstead Road to Finchampstead Road - connecting at the existing Tesco roundabout.
+It is also proposed to improve the junction of Molly Millars Lane and Finchampstead Road, a scheme known as Western Gateway.